-The MASK Prize platform is dedicated to supporting creativity and innovation of young Africans.
+MASK Arts and Innovations Awards are dedicated to creativity and innovation of young Africans.

-Since 2013, MASK Prize received more than 8,500 entries from Kenya, Rwanda, Tanzania, Uganda, Malawi, Seychelles,
+Since 2013, MASK Awards received more than 8,500 entries from Kenya, Rwanda, Tanzania, Uganda, Malawi, Seychelles,

 Mauritius, Nigeria, Ghana, Cameroon and South Africa.
 The works were seen by more than 650,000 people at the top cultural institutions around the world such as the Nairobi National Museum (Kenya), Turner Contemporary, Saatchi Gallery (UK),

 "MASK Awards experience was an absolute game-changer for my creative occupation"